Volunteer at Corbenic

 How can I help?

-All our residents have learning disabilities; some are quite independent, while others do need constant care and supervision.
+All of our residents have learning disabilities; some are quite independent, while others do need constant care and supervision.
 There are people at Corbenic who require help with personal care (bathing, dressing, eating etc.) and co-workers joining us should be willing to be involved with such care.

 If you come to Corbenic, you will quickly realise how different residents are from each other, because we actively promote their individuality.
 An implication of this is that we have to realise and respond to residents according to their individual personalities and needs.